BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 ### Format

 <div class="alert mt-3 alert-warning" style="">
-    <span><strong>Research Focus:</strong> We will encourage all attendees to submit a short 1 page abstract of work they would like to present at the event, and all attendees will be given space for a poster.
+    <span><strong>Research Focus:</strong> We strongly encourage all attendees to submit a short 1 page abstract of work they would like to present at the event, and all attendees will be given space for a poster.
 Whilst the abstracts will be checked for topic and relevance, there is no formal peer-review process, and there will be <strong>no formal proceedings published</strong>.
 There will be <strong>no restrictions from the BMVA on dual-submission</strong> and attendees are free to choose whether they would like to present previous work (e.g. already published), current work in progress, or just new ideas that they wish to discuss or receive feedback on.</span>
 </div>

 The main focus of the meeting will be the poster sessions from the attendees to provide a forum for all researchers to meet and discuss ideas.